 The RPC has limited resources to pursue written and oral translation services, but makes every effort to translate vital documents and accommodate translation and interpreter requests.
-The Transportation Improvement Program (TIP), complaint form, and other important Title VI documents have been translated and will be updated as necessary.
-The RPC is continually identifying new documents to translate, and estimates to spend about \$3,000 bi-annually on translation services.
+The Title VI policy, complaint form, and other important Title VI documents have been translated and will be updated as necessary.
+The RPC is continually identifying new documents to translate.